imballinst/imballinst.dev/src/pages/blog/marriage-and-emotional-affection/index.md

   - life
 ---

 I asked myself a question before I got married, _"Will emotional affection between husband and wife last for a lifetime?"_.
-Tony Stark once said, ["I guess we'll find out"](https://www.imdb.com/title/tt0848228/characters/nm0000375).
+Tony Stark once said, _["I guess we'll find out"](https://www.imdb.com/title/tt0848228/characters/nm0000375)_.

 _DISCLAIMER: [@matahatigraphy](https://www.instagram.com/matahatigraphy/?hl=en) was our wedding photographer.
 They gave us the raw and the edited pictures, but for this post, I can't find images that I wanted from the latter.
 Therefore, I took out a few pictures from the former and tweaked them myself.
 If you have a keen eye for photography stuff, I'm sorry if the following pictures hurt your eyes!_